- 1 Is Football Index Legit?

 After all, they’re a business too & need to make some money!

-Reasons that Football Index may look like a scam
+What Makes Football Index look like a scam?

 My only issue with Football Index is the incentive scheme it offers.